rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 * Using what this tutorial has taught you, you can make the process of making a local edit to a file, copying it to a remote server and running it on the server much more efficient than what has been previously told to you.

-* *Hints*: You can put quotes around a command at the end of an `ssh` command to run it on the remote server.
+* *Hint*: You can put quotes around a command at the end of an `ssh` command to run it on the remote server.
 You can also place semicolons between commands to run multiple commands at the same time.

+* *Hint*: You can use the up and down arrow keys to scroll through your past entries into the terminal.

 <br>